 Apart from the snowdrops you can take a short walk around the wild and rose gardens.
 There’s not much to see at this time of year, apart from more snowdrops and some bulb greenery just pushing through.

 Our walk finished conveniently at the tea tent.
 There was a power cut on the day of our visit, presumably due to the storms, so they were operating with a limited menu.
 Fortunately they’d managed to get a generator going so we were still able to end our afternoon with coffee and cake.
 Our cakes were tasty but I thought some were rather overpriced (particularly a scone with cream and jam for £3).

 Before leaving we had a brief look at the gift shop.
 This was primarily snowdrop related paraphernalia but they also sold meat from their own Welford pigs.
 I’m vegetarian, but was assured by my other half, that the sausages were very tasty!

 - We visited in February 2014.
-In 2017 Welford Park is open from Wednesday 3 February to Sunday 6 March from 11am-4pm.
+In 2017 Welford Park is open from Wednesday 1 February to Sunday 5 March from 11am-4pm.
 Closed Monday and Tuesday.

 - Entrance costs £7 for adults, £6 concessions and students, £3 for children age 4-16.
 Children under 4 are free.
 The monies raised go to charity.

 - One of the trails is marked as accessible.
 There are baby changing and disabled toilet facilities.